Are you thinking of visiting Rome in winter? From seeing the Sistine Chapel to the Spanish Steps, these are the best things to do in Rome in winter!

-Celebrations/festivals in Rome in winter
+Celebrations & festivals in Rome at winter

 Being home to the Pope and as one of the most religious cities in the world, it’s easy to understand why Italians revere Christmas so much.

 When I visited Rome in December, I joined in so many festivities.
-I followed the Pope-led parade through the streets to the Spanish Steps to honour the Immaculate Conception on December 8th.
+I followed the Pope parade through the streets to the Spanish Steps to honour the Immaculate Conception on December 8th.
 A week later, I watched another procession held on Saint Lucia’s Day.

 Celebrations for Christmas in Rome come to a head on Christmas Eve and Christmas Day as nativity scenes around the city are completed and midnight mass at Saint Peter’s Basilica is held.

 And are you planning on spending New Year’s Eve in Rome?
 Then don’t miss the huge public party hosted in Piazza del Popolo – it’s one of the best parties in Europe!

 Lastly, the Roman-Jewish population celebrates Hanukkah by lighting up Piazza de Barberini.
 This week-long holiday shifts, so check the dates beforehand.
 This year’s celebration is set for December 22-30, but it can sometimes fall in November.

 Go on a pasta-making masterclass with a local chef

 If you’re looking for something uniquely Italian then I recommend going on a pasta-making masterclass with a local chef.

 This is such an amazing way to learn all about Italian cuisine and cooking while picking up a few new skills yourself.
 Also, you get to eat all the yummy food afterwards.